Sunday, January 01, 2006

 Luther, M. (1999).
 Luther’s works, vol. 54: Table Talk (J. J. Pelikan, H. C. Oswald, & H. T. Lehmann, Eds.; p.
 476).
 Fortress Press.

 I've always been struck by how this insightful and knowledgeable man at the end of his life considered himself an intellectual beggar.
 He mentions secular poetry and philosophy, and finally, the Sacred Scriptures of Christianity.
 I've always felt the same way, that I only scratch the surface of philosophy and Christianity.
-The more one experiences something, the more he innately knows something.
+As Luther implies, the more one experiences something, the more one innately knows something.
 As I've grown older, I feel that I have not yet mastered anything.

-As to Reformation and Apologetics: this blog is primarily geared towards defending the Reformation, but the answers provided usually only scratch the surface.
-For instance, when I refute a negative assertion about Luther's character, this only is moving him out of the way so more important issues can rightly be brought into focus.
+Why Reformation and Apologetics?
+This blog is primarily geared towards defending the tedium of the Reformation.
+The answers provided usually only scratch the surface.
+For instance, when I refute a negative assertion about Luther's character, this is only moving him out of the way so more important issues can rightly be brought into focus.
 The goal therefore is to do the work most people have no time or desire to do.
-I recall hearing a live moderated debate in which a Roman Catholic threw out charges against Luther, and the Protestant defender rightly replied something like, "well, so much for Martin Luther."
-The Protestant apologist realized more important matters were at stake.
-Beggars All, Reformation and Apologetics takes up the secondary tedium, often bypassed, and sets the record straight.
+I recall hearing a live moderated debate in which a Roman Catholic threw out charges against Luther and the Protestant defender rightly replied something like, "well, so much for Martin Luther."
+The professional Protestant apologist realized more important matters were at stake.
+Beggars All, Reformation and Apologetics takes up the overlooked secondary tedium often bypassed and sets the record straight.

 Am I Lutheran?
-In full disclosure I am a member in good standing of a church that's part of United Reformed Churches in North America (URCNA).
-I have been a professing member of my church since 2000.
+In full disclosure I am a member in good standing of a church that's part of the United Reformed Churches in North America (URCNA).
+I have been a professing member in good standing of my church since 2000.
 This means I am neither a Presbyterian or a Baptist... or a Lutheran!
 Some question whether or not someone who is not a Lutheran has the ability to write accurately about Martin Luther.
 I say: take a look at the twenty years of blog posts accumulated here and judge for yourself.
 I love researching all the people of the Reformation, even the enemies of the Reformation.
 I say, let them be who they were, not judging them by my theological standards.
-Frankly, I also care little about inter-Reformation conflict and debates.
-For instance, I'm not interested in picking a side between Martin Luther and John Calvin.
-The debate between Wittenberg and Geneva does not interest me.

 No comments: